Types of care home

 - adapting your home to make life easier

-- getting some support to help you with things that are becoming difficult
+- getting some support at home, known as 'home care', to help you with things that are becoming difficult

-- moving into sheltered housing or extra-care housing, where you can live independently but with support provided by the scheme
+- moving into sheltered housing or extra-care housing, where you can live independently but with extra support.

 Where do I start in arranging care?

-The first step to getting care, whether you need home adaptations, home care or a care home place, is to get a care needs assessment from your local council.
+The first step to getting any kind of care is to get a care needs assessment from your local council.

 We're here to help